Khendi1/PVS/README.md

     - chroma keying
     - supports live, saved, and animated video sources
 - Live Video Input Sources
-    - supports up to 5 capture devices that openCV can recognize as a webcam.
-USB webcam and USB HDMI/Composite/VGA capture devices have all tested successfully.
+    - searches for 10 capture devices at boot by default, but you can pass an arg to look for more or less.
 - Video and Image File Input Source
-    - support for looping video clips or displaying static images
+    - loop video clips or display static images
 - Animated Input Sources:
     - Metaballs
-    - Reaction diffusion simulator
+    - Reaction diffusion
     - Plasma generator
     - Moire pattern generator
     - Shader controller